Mary Fallin: Tenure

 In June 2007, she passed her first bill: a revamping of federal grants for women's business centers.
 She joined a group of 38 Republicans who opposed an expansion of the State Children's Health Insurance Program (CHIP).

-During the financial crisis of 2007–2008, Fallin voted for the 2008 Wall Street bailout.
+During the 2008 financial crisis, Fallin voted for the Emergency Economic Stabilization Act of 2008.
 However, Fallin voted against the auto industry rescue plan of 2008.

+From 2007 to 2010, she served as the top Republican on the House Small Business subcommittee with oversight over the Small Business Administration.
+In this capacity, she joined subcommittee chairman Jason Altmire and fellow Oklahoma Republican congressman John Sullivan in holding a congressional field hearing in Tulsa to investigate the impact of federal energy proposals on Oklahoma businesses.